ondfrukt/ProofOfConcept/README.md

 # Phone exchange - Proof of concept
 This project aims to create an analog phone exchange for analog phones, supporting both pulse dialing and tone dialing.

+This is a learning project and my personal introduction to programming, arduino and electronics.
+It might end up with a pile of electronic scrap and hundreds of unused disfunctional lines of code, but it will result in a lot of knowledge and a steep learning curve.

 ## Phone statuses
 Every phone is assigned a status for each moment, depending on how the phone is operated.